tvooo/tp2/0-introduction.md

 <!-- Ok, what's this about? -->

+\todo[Mention that it is targeted towards designers, design researches, anthropologists]

 Bicycling is often considered to be a very solitary activity.
 But even when we are not riding intentionally in a group --- be it for a bicycle tour or as a group commute --- bicycling can still be a social experience, as it does not take place in isolation, but "in complex choreography with other multi-modal road users" [@outthere].

 Compared to other modes of transportation, bicycling offers a unique combination of experiential qualities.
 Bicycling happens 'out there', outside of an enclosed room, which allows us to use all our senses and experience the trip and the environment with our whole body.
 This allows for complex interaction which would not be possible e.g. within a car.
 At the same time, bicycling happens at a much higher pace than walking, which limits the range of possible interactions somewhat.